ArcaneArts/Quill/README.md

 ## Service Configuration

 Simply add a variable to your service/worker class.
 So long as it's not transient, static or final.
 Define variable values for config defaults.
 This system uses fragmented gson, so it can handle lists of objects nested inside of each other and so on.

+Configurable options will not generate unless your registered services have a default instance when you declare it in your field.

 ```java
 private int someConfigInt = 34;